kevintruong/til/Signals,-Part-2:-Pending-Signals-and-Signal-Masks.md

 Note pending signals for the child are _not_ inherited during forking.

 ## What happens during exec ?
-Remember that `exec` replaces the current image with a new program image.
-In addition the signal disposition is reset.
-Pending signals are preserved.
+Both the signal mask and the signal disposition carries over to the exec-ed program. [https://www.gnu.org/software/libc/manual/html_node/Executing-a-File.html#Executing-a-File](Source) Pending signals are preserved as well.
+Signal handlers are reset, because the original handler code has disappeared along with the old process.

 ## What happens during fork ?
 The child process inherits a copy of the parent process's signal disposition and a copy of the parent's signal mask.